Bahn-X/swift-composable-navigator/README.md

 }
 ```

-We can now inject the `Navigator` and `currentScreenID` in our tests and cover calls to goToDetail / goToSettings on a ExampleView instance with tests.
+We can now inject the `Navigator` and `currentScreenID` in our tests and cover calls to goToDetail / goToSettings on an ExampleView instance in unit tests.

 ## Integrating ComposableNavigator
 ```swift